 The EU Taxonomy ("Taxonomy") is a green classification system that translates the EU's climate and environmental objectives into criteria for specific economic activities.
 The Taxonomy is part of EU's efforts to achieve ambitious development goals in line with Agenda 20301 and the Paris Climate Agreement.
 The aim is to provide a common language to help investors and companies navigate the transition to a low-carbon, resilient and resource-efficient economy.
 The Taxonomy requires large financial and non-financial companies to disclose to what extent the activities which they carry out meet the criteria set out in the Taxonomy.
 Insurance companies are, inter alia, required to report key performance indicators (KPIs) on sustainable investments.
-If has started to report the proportion of underlying investments which are Taxonomy eligible and is continually working to integrate the Taxonomy into its business strategy and reporting processes.
+If is continually working to integrate the Taxonomy into its business strategy and reporting processes.